duhrer/fluid-lint-all/README.md

 1. Install the package using a command like `npm install --save-dev fluid-lint-all`.
 2. Add a script to your package.json, something like: ```"lint": "fluid-lint-all"```
-3. Run the checks using a command like `npm lint`.
+3. Run the checks using a command like `npm run lint`.

 ### Running the Checks Using `npx`